jaydenman/jayden-blog.github.io/README.md

 -----

-See Not Pure Poole in action with [the demo site](https://jaydenman.github.io/not-pure-poole/).
+See Jayden blog in action with [the demo site](https://jaydenman.github.io/jayden-blog/).

 ![Screenshot](screenshot.png)